Vyxal/Vyxal/documents/protocols/contributing.md

 ### You are doing something not listed here

 Ask in the Vyxal chatroom.
 We're happy to direct you to the right place.

-## Styleguides

-Around here, we use black for linting python.

-When creating a commit message:

-- Use the present tense ("Add feature" not "Added feature")
-- Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
-- Limit the first line to 72 characters or less
-- Reference issues and pull requests liberally after the first line
-- Consider starting the commit message with a relevant emoji.